-If you've just invested in a good-sized aquarium along with all the equipment you'll need to fill it, manage it, and keep your new fish happy and healthy, you may wonder whether you need to shell out yet more cash to purchase a special stand for your aquarium.
-While you'll obviously need to put the aquarium on top of something, the decision about whether you'll need a specialized aquarium stand will depend largely on your budget.
+If you've just invested in a good-sized aquarium with all of the equipment you'll need to fill it, manage it, and keep your new fish happy and healthy, you may wonder if you need to shell out even more cash to purchase a special stand for your aquarium.
+While you will need to put the aquarium on top of something, the decision to buy a specialized aquarium stand will depend largely on your budget.
 Regardless of the tank size, it's important to have solid support based not only on the tank size but on the filled weight of the aquarium.
 The biggest error made by aquarium owners is underestimating the weight of the tank once it is filled with gravel substrate and water.

 Aquarium Stand Options

 - Customize: Have a custom stand designed and built for your space.
-It may be much pricier than a repurposed desk or cabinet, but it may also be a better fit for your space and needs.
+It may be much pricier than a repurposed desk or cabinet, but it could be a better fit for your space and needs.

-Water is Heavy
+Water Is Heavy

 Full Bottom Support

 Weight is not the only issue when selecting a supporting structure for your aquarium.
 Different aquarium materials require different types of support that should be taken into account when choosing a stand.
 Acrylic has the advantage of being lighter weight, but because it is flexible it requires support along the entire bottom surface of the tank.
-Meanwhile, glass is heavier, but will not buckle.
+Meanwhile, glass is heavier but will not buckle.
 For that reason, a glass tank only requires support on the outside edges of the aquarium.
-That said, when working with a very large tank, full support is wise for any type of aquarium.
-When choosing a stand, keep those differences in mind and purchase the appropriate type of support.
+However, when working with a very large tank, full support is wise for any type of aquarium.
+When choosing a stand, keep these differences in mind and purchase the appropriate type of support.

 Another safety factor to consider is the importance of the tank being level and supported evenly.
 If one edge of the tank overhangs the stand, or the entire tank is not level, additional stress will be focused on a specific seam.
-Over time the extra pressure can cause that seam to fail, resulting in leaks.
+Over time the extra pressure can cause the seam to fail, resulting in leaks.
 Always ensure that the tank is level and that no portion of the tank overhangs the support.